 Hearings are being held at the Royal Courts of Justice (RCJ).

 Why were Solicitors and Counsel to the Inquest appointed?

 The Coroner for Inner North London, Dr Andrew Reid, decided that it was necessary due to the complexity of the issues involved to appoint Solicitors and Counsel to the Inquest.

-The role of Solicitor to the Inquest is varied and includes assisting the Assistant Deputy Coroner to conduct the investigation, obtaining evidence, instructing Counsel to the Inquest, dealing with witnesses, interested persons and their legal representatives.
+The role of Solicitor to the Inquest is varied and includes assisting the Assistant Coroner to conduct the investigation, obtaining evidence, instructing Counsel to the Inquest, dealing with witnesses, interested persons and their legal representatives.

 The role of Counsel to the Inquest is varied and includes presenting evidence, questioning witnesses and making legal submissions.